-SATW Branding Gets a New Look
+SATW Branding Gets A New Look

 By Barbara Ramsay Orr, SATW Past President